ifurusato/kros-core/README.rst

 it's possible to run the a test script without requiring an actual robot.
 Execute the script via::

-    % pub_sub_test.py
+    pub_sub_test.py

 to start the message bus event loop.
 The robot sensors are simulated via key presses.
-You can type '?' to see a display mapping which key fires which event.
+You can type '?' to see a display mapping which key fires which event (apologies if your keyboard doesn't match mine).
+You can type 'i' for system information.
+To quit, type 'q' or Ctrl-C.

+For example, you can type 'z' to display the motor status in a loop, then '8' for Full Ahead (maximum speed), increase or decrease port and starboard motor velocity with the four keys ('[', ']', ';', "'") near the Return key, brake (slow down gradually) to a stop with '-'.

-Type 'i' for system information, Ctrl-C or 'q' to quit.
-For example, typing 'd' simulates the center infrared sensor being triggered.
+Typing 'd' simulates the center infrared sensor being triggered.

 Status